Since 1969, South Australia has provided compensation to injured victims of crime even if the offender cannot be found or cannot pay.

 Death claims must be made within twelve months of the death of the victim.

 Late claims can be made if the court allows them, but it is best to get legal advice well before the time limit runs out.
-If you have a claim but time has run out seek legal advice about an extension.
+If a victim has a claim but time has run out, they should seek legal advice about an extension.